alem-platform/sprint-js/story01/boolean-transcenders/README.md

 # Boolean Transcenders

-In the world of Boolean Transcenders, you must be able to convert any value to its Boolean equivalent.
+You must be able to convert any value to its Boolean equivalent.
 From numbers to strings, objects to arrays, everything must be evaluated in terms of truthy or falsy.
 Your journey is to handle any value and turn it into its Boolean counterpart.

 ### Instructions: